manjahdani/SBAD/README.md

 You can use the download to get all the models of a specific project from wandb.
 Then you use the inference tool to test the models on the dataset.
 Finally use the inference_coco tool to generate the same testing metrics for the student and teacher models.
 All the testing results are concatenated in a single file.

-We Have created a `test.py` file that executes all of these steps in a single command.
+We have created a `test.py` file that executes all of these steps in a single command.

 ```
 python test.py --run-prefix WALT --entity YourEntity --project WALT --template testing/templates/WALT.yaml --dataset_path "YOURPATH/WALT/"